testcontainers/testcontainers-go/docs/features/creating_container.md

 # Parallel running

-`testcontainers.GenericParallelContainers` - defines the containers that should be run in parallel mode.
+`testcontainers.ParallelContainers` - defines the containers that should be run in parallel mode.

 ```go
 ctx := context.Background()